ceilfors/ceilfors.github.io/_drafts/retrospective.md

 # You don't get what you don't ask (do provide data)

 I had met colleagues who would complaint about how underpaid they are.
-The innocent me would ask: "Why don't you ask for more?".
+The innocent me would ask, "Why don't you ask for more?".
 More often than not, the answers I'd get back is:

 > "That will never happen."